Deligne's conjecture and mirror symmetry: Introduction

-Therefore, in order to study the value of $L(h^i(X),s)$ at $s=n$, it is sufficient to study the value of $L(h^i(X)(n),s)$ at $s=0$.
-The pure motive $h^i(X)(n)$ is called critical if its Hodge numbers satisfy a condition that can be explicitly checked \cite{DeligneL}.
-For example, if $X$ is Calabi-Yau threefold, then $h^3(X)(2)$ is critical.
-Deligne's conjecture claims that for a critical pure motive $h^i(X)(n)$, the value $L(h^i(X)(n),0)$ is a rational multiple of Deligne's period $c^+(h^i(X)(n))$, which is determined by the Betti realization and de Rham realization of $h^i(X)(n)$ \cite{DeligneL}.
+Therefore, in order to study the special value of $L(h^i(X),s)$ at $s=n$, it is necessary and sufficient to study the special value of $L(h^i(X)(n),s)$ at $s=0$.
+The pure motive $h^i(X)(n)$ is critical if and only if its Hodge numbers satisfy the conditions given in the paper \cite{DeligneL}, which will be discussed in Section \ref{sec:Delignesconjecture}.
+In this paper, the most important example of a critical pure motive is $h^3(X)(2)$ when $X$ is a Calabi-Yau threefold defined over $\mathbb{Q}$.
+Deligne's conjecture claims that for a critical pure motive $h^i(X)(n)$, the special value $L(h^i(X)(n),0)$ is a rational multiple of its Deligne's period $c^+(h^i(X)(n))$.

-In order to compute Deligne's period $c^+(h^i(X)(n))$, we will need a rational basis of the Betti realization $H^i_B(X)(n)$ and the matrix of $F_\infty$, an involution defined by the complex conjugation of the points of $X(\mathbb{C})$, with respect to this basis.
-We will also need a rational basis of the de Rham realization $H^i_{\text{dR}}(X)(n)$, and express its Hodge filtration explicitly using this basis.
-In practice, it is very difficult to have all these data at hands, but we will see that all of them have already appeared in the mirror symmetry of Calabi-Yau threefolds.
-More concretely, given a deformation of Calabi-Yau threefolds
+The Deligne's period is constructed from the Betti realization and de Rham realization of $h^i(X)(n)$ \cite{DeligneL}.
+In order to explicitly compute the Deligne's period $c^+(h^i(X)(n))$, first we need to construct a rational basis for the Betti realization $H^i_B(X)(n)$.
+The complex conjugation defines an involution $F_\infty$ on $H^i_B(X)(n)$, and we also need to find the matrix of $F_\infty$ with respect to this rational basis.
+Next, we need to construct a rational basis for the de Rham realization $H^i_{\text{dR}}(X)(n)$, and explicitly write down the Hodge filtration of $H^i_{\text{dR}}(X)(n)$ with respect to this basis.
+In practice, it is very difficult to have all the previous data available, hence the computation of $c^+(h^i(X)(n))$ is certainly non-trivial.
+But this is exactly where mirror symmetry comes to the rescue!

-where the Hodge number $h^{2,1}$ of a smooth fiber is $1$.
-If this deformation is the mirror family of a mirror pair, then mirror symmetry will provide all the data needed to explicitly compute the Deligne's period of a smooth rational fiber.
-We will show how to do the computations for an example in this paper.

-In the paper \cite{Candelas}, the authors have studied two one-parameter mirror pairs of Calabi-Yau threefold that have the same Picard-Fuchs equation.
-In the mirror family, there is a special rational fiber $\mathscr{X}_{-1/7}$ that has very interesting properties.
-The zeta functions of the pure motive $h^3(\mathscr{X}_{-1/7})$ have been numerically computed by them for small prime numbers, through which they are able to identify the $L$-function of $h^3(\mathscr{X}_{-1/7})$ as
+More explicitly, suppose we are given a one-parameter mirror pair of Calabi-Yau threefolds, where one-parameter means the Hodge number $h^{2,1}$ of the mirror threefold is $1$.
+We will focus on the case where the mirror threefold admits an algebraic deformation defined over $\mathbb{Q}$